arc85/low_level_processing/README.md

 February 18, 2021 changes:

-  1. Rebasing of the code into distinct stages, separating binaries into bin and R scripts into lib/R
+  1. Refactoring of the code into distinct stages, separating binaries into bin and R scripts into lib/R
   2. Creating the following input files:
     a. variable_names.csv - create environment variables from specified names
     b. sample_info_sheet.csv - specify the types of libraries (i.e. GEX, CITEseq, TCR/BCR) and the references that should be used for each